lohith-lalam/MyPortfolio-sample/README.md

 This portfolio is licensed under the [MIT License](LICENSE.txt).
 Feel free to use it as a reference or template for creating your own portfolio, but please respect the original content and attribute appropriately.

-Feel free to get in touch for any inquiries, feedback, or collaboration opportunities.
-I look forward to connecting with you!